easter face painting design video tutorial

 There are two main ingredients for beginners who want to become successful face painting artists:

-1. Learn to face paint from the best in the industry.
+- Learn to face paint from the best in the industry.

 Don't waste money on workshops with no-name artists.
-Bad habits are very difficult to eradicate.
+Bad habits are very difficult to eradicate. - Practice consistently.

 Practice every day or every other day.
 Train the steadiness in your hand.

-• Start by reading this Guide.
+- Start by reading this Guide.

-• Watch free tutorials on our YouTube channel.
+- Watch free tutorials on our YouTube channel.

-• Read our Face Painting Blog.
+- Read our Face Painting Blog.

-• Join face painting groups on Facebook — Share your work there and follow what other artists are painting.
+- Join face painting groups on Facebook — Share your work there and follow what other artists are painting.
 There is a ton of inspiration and motivation in these groups.

-• Enroll the International Face Painting School and learn the art of face painting starting with the very basics under the thoughtful guidance of a professional instructor.
+- Enroll the International Face Painting School and learn the art of face painting starting with the very basics under the thoughtful guidance of a professional instructor.

 The amount of detail put into these courses is second to none.
 We have students who range in ability and experience from absolutely none to professionals with years of experience.
 These face painting courses and the personalized instruction will take any aspiring artist from amateur to professional.
 You will also get plugged into our very active online community of fellow students who will encourage and enlighten you on your journey.
 The best part?
 You will forever have access to the School and any updates and new information that gets added over time!

-• Take a class with a professional instructor.
+๐Take a look at the amazing achievements of some of our students!๐ - Take a class with a professional instructor.
 There are a handful of super talented artists with amazing teaching skills and great experience in hosting workshops.
 A one day workshop will typically cost you around 100-150 EUR, but it is totally worth the investment if it's with a leader of the industry.

 Practice tools and methods

-• Your own face — the most available option at any time.
+- Your own face — the most available option at any time.

-• Your forearm and your thighs — great for practicing your linework and other techniques.
+- Your forearm and your thighs — great for practicing your linework and other techniques.

-• The back of your husband/kid/friend — a great way to practice your work on a vertical surface.
+- The back of your husband/kid/friend — a great way to practice your work on a vertical surface.

-• Other people's faces like your kids, neighbors, relatives etc. — works for practicing designs and taking photos for displays/portfolios.
+- Other people's faces like your kids, neighbors, relatives etc. — works for practicing designs and taking photos for displays/portfolios.

-• Practice pads and practice heads — in case your skin is very tired of way too much painting, these are well worth the investment in case you want to transform face painting into a business.
+- Practice pads and practice heads — in case your skin is very tired of way too much painting, these are well worth the investment in case you want to transform face painting into a business.

-Congratulations, ๐ŸŽ‰ now you know how to face paint and successfully complete a professional and fun design.
+Congratulations, ๐ now you know how to face paint and successfully complete a professional and fun design.
 We hope you found this step by step face painting tutorial helpful and are confident enough in your skills to get started.
 The only way to know for sure is to start so pick a design you want to do and get painting!

 Beginners Face Paint Design Ideas